 After that I could see Hecate´s face coming out of the flames, this was another face I’m assuming it was the Maiden, in fact it looked young and naive just like I was feeling at that moment.

-I asked her, why are you showing me this?
+I asked her, “why are you showing me this?”

 “It all be revealed in time, for now you shouldn’t be here.”

-With her hands she blew flames all over me and I was back at the entrance of the girl’s house, that was totally odd but for some reason I felt relieved, less worried and recharged, she definitely took something off of my shoulder and that made me trust her more.
+With her hands she blew flames all over me and I was back at the entrance of the girls’ house, that was totally odd but for some reason I felt relieved, less worried, and recharged, she definitely took something off of my shoulder and that made me trust her more.

 Standing in the entrance of their house I was trying to decide what to do, I went ahead and knocked on the door, what could go wrong?
 I though.